THOMASELOVE/500-2021/classes/class01/README.md

 :-----------: | :--------------: | :----------: | :---------: | :-------------: | :-----------:
 for everything | for deadlines | expectations | zoom information | for downloads | email `500-help` at `case dot edu`

-This is a placeholder for Class 01 Materials.
+## Class 01 Materials will appear here as they become available.

 ## Logistics and Reminders